-Tree-eating beetle gains ground in US West, raising concerns
+Tiny beetles munch through endangered songbird habitat

 Arizona once was projected to be too hot for the beetles to survive, but they’ve evolved as they’ve expanded their reach.
 Dan Bean with the Colorado Department of Agriculture found even more this summer in far southwestern Arizona along the California border, where temperatures regularly top 100 degrees (38 Celsius).

-The concern now is the beetles establishing themselves in the Gila, Salt and San Pedro watersheds, which have higher concentrations of flycatcher habitat.
+The concern now is the beetles firmly establishing themselves in the Gila, Salt and San Pedro watersheds, which have higher concentrations of flycatcher habitat.

 The beetles aren’t known to feast on anything other than tamarisks, though one beetle can’t eat much on its own.
 In the thousands, they can consume entire trees, Bean said.